percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 ------------------------------------------------

 |PXC| includes the :variable:`pxc-encrypt-cluster-traffic` variable that
-enables automatic configuration of SSL encryption there-by encrypting :term:`SST`, :term:`IST`, and replication traffic.
+enables automatic configuration of SSL encryption thereby encrypting :term:`SST`, :term:`IST`, and replication traffic.

 This variable is not dynamic and so cannot be changed on runtime.
-To enable automatic configuration of SSL encryption, set ``pxc-encrypt-cluster-traffic=ON`` in the the ``[mysqld]`` section of the :file:`my.cnf` file, and restart the cluster (by default it is disabled there-by using non-secured channel for replication).
+To enable automatic configuration of SSL encryption, set ``pxc-encrypt-cluster-traffic=ON`` in the the ``[mysqld]`` section of the :file:`my.cnf` file, and restart the cluster.

 .. note::

-   Setting ``pxc-encrypt-cluster-traffic=ON`` has effect of applying the following settings in :file:`my.cnf` configuration file:
+   Setting ``pxc-encrypt-cluster-traffic=ON`` has the effect of applying the following settings in the :file:`my.cnf` configuration file:

    .. code-block:: text